-Counselling Services are available by phone at this time.
-In-person counselling services are temporarily paused until January 24th, when we will hear further direction from the university.
+Counselling services are available in-person and by phone.
 Email firstname.lastname@example.org to book an appointment.
 For further details on our services, please see below.

 In case of a counselling emergency, please contact the Crisis Line at 1-800-784-2433 or go to the emergency department at your local hospital.

 Or access 24/7 counselling and community referral services for BC post-secondary students at Here2Talk.

 Mental Health Support for Marginalized and Racialized Students

 In Counselling, Wellness and Accessibility Services, we know the mental health of our Black and Indigenous students, students with racialized and marginalized identities, and all students who have experienced violence and trauma previously, has been strained.